kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

   Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!
 - I'm taking a class on Algebraic Graph Theory and Quantum Computation at the University of Waterloo, with permission from the instructor!
 - I will be attending High Assurance Cryptographic Software (HACS) 2024, which is a workshop that precedes Real World Crypto (RWC) 2024 in Toronto, CA and focuses on the intersection of Cryptography and Formal Methods, this year specifically related to Post-Quantum Cryptography!
 - I will be interning at Visa Research for Summer 2024 as a Staff Research Scientist intern in Foster City, CA!
+I will be working with the Security / Cryptography team!
 - I have been invited to our group presentation at the QC+AI Meetup to talk about our recent Quantum Hackathon submission (work done from August-November), where we are one of the top scoring teams!!
 - I will be attending the Arizona Winter School (AWS) on Abelian Varieties in Phoenix, Arizona!
 - I have been invited to and will attend Goldman Sachs' Women's Possibilities 2024 Summit!